Andr-e-acute/Odin-TodoList/thoughts.md

 -add button submit
 - in input.js create form submitting

-new Project button should open/hidde the project Modal
+close button doesn't work check together with  new Project button should open/hide the project Modal

  create a new modalContainer